How Long Should You Wait to Swim After Shocking Your Pool?

 What Happens If You Swim Too Early?

-Swimming in a pool before the chemicals are finished doing their job can lead to several issues.
+It’s crucial to know how long you need to wait to swim after shocking your pool because swimming in a pool before the chemicals are finished doing their job can lead to several issues.
 If you jump in just before the cut-off, you’re likely to experience irritation around your eyes, mouth, and your skin.
 You may also experience discomfort in your throat if you ingest the water.

 Contact Aqua Leisure Pools and Spas for Chemicals and Help Shocking Your Pool